Home

 Montreal-Nord District

-Located near the Rivière des Prairies also called the Back River, Montreal-Nord district is now a residential as well as an industrial territory.
+Located near the Rivière-des-Prairies also called the Back River, Montreal-Nord district is now a residential and an industrial territory.
 As early as the 20th century, real estate developers and townspeople in search of fresh air became interested in this north part of the island of Montreal.

 Definition of Population /